The population is over 40 million.

 The end of world confrontation and establishment of Ukraine as an independent state opened new perspectives for Ukrainian education and its integration into the academic world.

 The nineties are characterized by deep changes in the national system of education.
-The changes in structure and content of education started as the result of the development of new marketing relations.
-Labor market demanded new skill standards.
-Management, marketing, law, financing and computer engineering were among priorities.
+The changes in structure and content of education started as a result of the development of new marketing relations.
+The labor market demanded new skill standards.
+Management, marketing, law, financing, and computer engineering were among priorities.
 At the same time with the state sector, private institutions had started to be developed.

 In 1999 the Parliament of Ukraine ratified the convention.
 Bilateral cooperation between Ukrainian and foreign universities is intensively developed.
 Ukrainian universities are active participants of the European Union Program TEMPUS.
 Nowadays, the popularity of higher education is growing.

-The system of Education The system of education provides good quality and is well developed.
+Ukrainian System of Education is Modern and well developed among European Countries.
 One of the most important tasks for central and local authorities is to give equal possibilities in getting the top quality education for all citizens of Ukraine.
 The table on page 9 represents the structure of education.

-In the area of education and upbringing are involved 7% of Ukrainian professionals who teach 11 million students (22% of the population).
+In the area of education and upbringing are involved 7% of Ukrainian professionals teach 12 million students (22% of the population).

 There are 18400 institutions for pre-school preparation.
 According to the Constitution secondary school takes the central part of the system and is free and quite accessible.
 7 mln. students attend 21900 schools.
 The private sector in secondary education is insignificant.
 Totally, there are 200 private schools (1% of all the amount of students).